 Rue provides narration and occasionally “Breaks The Fourth Wall.”

 Drake served as an executive producer of the show.
 He has experience working on “Degrassi: The Next Generation.”

 If you’re a parent, don’t watch this with your kids and be prepared!
-This show contains a lot of nudie shots of both genders, a double standard for both genders.
+This show contains a lot of nudie shots filled with tits and shlongs.
+A double standard for both genders.
 (God knows how many) If you’re a teen, don’t watch this with your parents!
 I mean it!
 No actual teenagers were used in sex scenes.
 Thank god R. Kelly didn’t contribute as a producer and director!
 If you’ve seen “Surviving R. Kelly,” he’s one sick son of a bitch!

 Each character has a deep fascinating backstory.
 Displaying their characteristics.

 Primary Themes for the series are, Addiction, Sexuality, Peer Pressure, Love & Friendship.
 Each theme is handled maturely.